chenweihanfool/FitnessForge/replit.md

 **Responsive Layout**: Sidebar navigation for desktop, collapsible with mobile sheet overlay, ensuring consistent UX across devices.

 **Import/Export Workflow**: CSV-based data portability allowing users to backup data and migrate between instances.
+Excel import script (`server/import-excel.ts`) supports importing exercise definitions and historical workout data from structured Excel files.

+**Exercise Categorization System**: Exercises can be organized into predefined categories (力量/有氧/柔韧性/核心/平衡/其他) with filtering capabilities in the UI.
+Category field is optional and stored as NULL/undefined in the database for uncategorized exercises.

 ## External Dependencies